wp-plugins/myarcadeblog/readme.txt

 * New: Alternative file_put_contents function
 * New: Memory limit check before trying to change the value
 * New: Gettext support to make translations easy
 * New: Delete downloaded game files when deleting a game post
 * New: Game management system (delete, publish, destroy)
-* Fixed: Renamed post meta's to avoid conflicts with other plugins (All In One Seo)
+* Fixed: Renamed post metas to avoid conflicts with other plugins (All In One Seo)

 = Version: 1.8.2 - 2010-04-11 =
 * Added Safe Mod check before changing settings

 = Version: 1.8.1 - 2009-12-08 =
 * Added second check for allow_url_open setting
 * Fixed Mochimedia Feed URL (mochiads -> mochimedia)

 = Version: 1.8 - 2009-09-22 =
 * Added new categories: Education, Rhythm, Strategy
 * Removed category: Highscore
 * Added new check for duplicate games
 * Added new custom field for content rating ("rating")

 = Version: 1.7.1 - 2009-08-09 =
 * Fixed Board Games and Dress-Up problem